Social media marketing can easily take up your entire day if you let it.

 On top of batching, I reschedule content.

-Even if my blog post is two weeks old, that doesn’t mean it’s irrelevant all of a sudden.
+Even if my blog post is two weeks old, that doesn’t mean it’s suddenly irrelevant.
 It also doesn’t mean that everyone saw it the first time I posted it.

 Batching and rescheduling will help you produce all your posts in the same timeframe and let you use the older stuff again to reduce the amount of new content you need.

-If you haven’t started using scheduling apps like Buffer for social media, you’re likely spending way too much time every day on social.
+If you’re not using scheduling apps like Buffer for social media, you’re likely spending way too much time every day on social.

-Buffer can help with the process of sharing content to help establish yourself as an industry expert.
+Buffer helps with the content-sharing process so you can establish yourself as an industry expert.

-It easily schedules content on multiple social platforms at once.
-It also helps you find and then schedule posts at the most active social hours of the day:
+It enables you to easily schedule content on multiple social platforms at once.
+It even helps you schedule posts at the most active social hours of the day:

 Posting at the right times is critical for engagement.

-If you post in the “dead zones,” you are asking for your content to get fewer clicks, likes, and shares.
+If you post in “dead zones,” your content will get fewer clicks, likes, and shares.

-Based on the platforms you use, plug in the most high-traffic times for each site into your Buffer account under the scheduling section:
+Simply plug in the highest-traffic times for each social platform under the scheduling section:

-Once you’ve got your scheduling times down, you can start to schedule your content.
+Once you identify your scheduling times, start scheduling your content.